-Tephritid fruit flies have a wide host range, and host material is likely to be available all year round in Australia.
+Tephritid fruit flies have a wide host range, and host material is likely to be available all year in Australia.
 The importation of fresh dates from the MENA region is expected to occur during a similar period to that for which other host fruit can currently be imported from Chile, China, India, Italy, Mexico, the Netherlands, Pakistan, the Philippines, Taiwan, Thailand and Vietnam.
 After importation, fresh dates from the MENA region will be distributed throughout Australia for retail sale in a similar way to host fruit from the above-mentioned countries.

-The likelihood of establishment and spread of fruit flies from fresh dates imported into Australia is also considered to be comparable to those provided in the previous assessments identified above.
+The likelihoods of establishment and spread of fruit flies from fresh dates imported into Australia are also considered to be similar to those provided in the previous assessments identified above.
 These likelihoods relate specifically to events that occur in Australia, and are principally independent of the importation pathway.
 The consequences of fruit fly infestations are also independent of the importation pathway.

-In addition, the department has reviewed the latest available literature (for example (De Villiers et al. 2015; Fetoh, Gawad & Shalaby 2012; Hallman 2012; Hill et al. 2016; Huang & Chi 2014; Szyniszewska & Tatem 2014)) and Myers et al. (2016).
-No new information has been identified that would significantly change the risk ratings for distribution, establishment, spread and consequences as set out for fruit flies in the existing policies.
+In addition, the department has reviewed the latest available literature-for example De Villiers et al. (2015); Fetoh, Gawad and Shalaby (2012); Hallman (2012); Hill et al. (2016); Huang and Chi (2014); Szyniszewska and Tatem (2014) and Myers et al. (2016)-and no new information has been identified that would significantly change the risk ratings for distribution, establishment, spread or consequences as set out for fruit flies in the existing policies.